This post may contain affiliate links. Please read my disclosure policy.

 Whole wheat orange cranberry bread can be made as mini loaves or a large loaf.
-It’s great for gifts or a holiday brunch!
+It smells amazing, is full of holiday flavors and works great for gifts or a holiday brunch!

 Wanna guess what happened?